xenago/python_win_redist/README.md

   * Building for release
   * Enabling debug symbols/binaries
   * Working around an https/http inconsistency
-  * Did not adopt a fix for formatting of help .chm files as this is low-priority
+  * Did not adopt the fix for formatting of help .chm files as this is low-priority
 * [Discussion in the issues](https://github.com/adang1345/PythonWindows/issues/4#issuecomment-1004194012) regarding building the full installer

 ## Notes